vnermolaev/async-counter/README.md

-This crate implements a counter that can be distributed to different tasks and also can be awaited to reach any given value.
+This crate provides a counter that can be shared among different tasks and can be awaited until it reaches a specified value.

-Consider the following example:
+Consider the following scenario.
-A bunch of async tasks increment/decrement a shared value.
-Simultaneously, another tasks needs to ensure that the shared value is at least as large a specific target.
-The following snippet showcases an application of `Counter` with a single child task incrementing the shared value, while the main tasks await on it to reach a specific target.
+Several asynchronous tasks are incrementing/decrementing a shared value.
+At the same time, another task needs to ensure that the shared value reaches at least a specific target.
+The following code demonstrates how to use the `Counter` in a simplified scenario.
+One child task increments the shared value, while the main task awaits it to reach a specific target.

 ```rust
 let counter = Counter::to(10);
 let mut count = counter.clone();